-The cheapest flight to Zaragoza you can get by boooking 8 days before departure.
+For the cheapest flights to Zaragoza book 8 days before departure.

 The most popular airlines on the route Brussels - Zaragoza: Ryanair (FR).

-The cheapest flights you can book on the route Charleroi (CRL) - Zaragoza Airport (ZAZ).
+The cheapest flights are on the route Charleroi (CRL) - Zaragoza Airport (ZAZ).

 Direct flights last about 2h 0min.